emaimona/PMI_projectwork/README.md

 ## User model
 This is the model/class in which the login name and the password are stored.

->The login name is made by the first two letters which represent the category and 4 numbers, which indicates the registration number.
-The categories are AD(Administretor), ST(Student) and PR(Professor).
+- The login name is made by the first two letters which represent the category and 4 numbers, which indicates the registration number.
+- The categories meaning are AD(Administrator), ST(Student) and PR(Professor).
 For example 'ST0001', represents a student with registration id 0001.
->

 ![User model](./src/main/resources/img/user.png)

 ## Persona model
 Here is where the personal identification data of the user is stored, as well as its correspondent @id(User id).

 ![Persona model](./src/main/resources/img/persona.png)

 ## Issue model
 Every Student or Professor, can write an issue or complaint to be read by the administrator of the system.

 ![Issue model](./src/main/resources/img/issue.png)

 ## Subject model